 Stock options.
 The administrator may grant incentive and/or non-statutory stock options under our 2019 Plan, provided that incentive stock options may only be granted to employees.
 The exercise price of such options must generally be equal to at least the fair market value of our common stock on the date of grant.
 The term of an option may not exceed 10 years; provided, however, that an incentive stock option held by a participant who owns more than 10% of the total combined voting power of all classes of our stock, or of certain of our subsidiary corporations, may not have a term in excess of five years and must have an exercise price of at least 110% of the fair market value of our common stock on the grant date.
 The administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator.
 Subject to the provisions of our 2019 Plan, the administrator determines the remaining terms of the options (e.g., vesting).
-After the termination of service of an employee, director or consultant, the participant may exercise his or her option will remain exercisable for 12 months.
+After the termination of service of an employee, director or consultant, the participant may exercise his or her option, to the extent vested, for the period of time stated in his or her option agreement.
+Generally, if termination is due to death or disability, the option will remain exercisable for 12 months.
 In the event of a termination for cause, options generally terminate immediately upon the termination of the participant for cause.
 In all other cases, the option will generally remain exercisable for three months following the termination of service.
 However, in no event may an option be exercised later than the expiration of its term.
-The maximum aggregate number of shares of our common stock that may be issued under the 2019 Plan pursuant to incentive stock options may not exceed the maximum number of shares reserved under the 2019 Plan and to the extent allowable under Section 422 of the Internal Revenue Code, or the Code, any other shares that become available for issuance or reissuance pursuant to the terms of the 2019 Plan.
+The maximum aggregate number of shares of our common stock that may be issued under the 2019 Plan pursuant to incentive stock options may not exceed the maximum number of shares reserved under the 2019 Plan and to the extent allowable under Section 422 of the Internal Revenue Code, or the Code, any other shares that become available for issuance or reissuance pursuant